Author. Educator. Artist. Matt writes about what fascinates him. His background includes film production, teaching, and counseling.

 The popular modern children’s fairy tale has evolved through a multitude of cultures over multiple centuries.
-In his essay “The Struggle for Meaning”, Bruno Bettelheim argues that the fairy-tale provides the child with information about death, aging, and poverty and many other issues that the typical “safe” story would never even attempt to conquer.
-While such may be true, the case can be made that much of the power behind the “punch” of these stories has been reduced over the centuries as the sensitivity towards children in society has increased and in turn reduced its tolerance of the gruesome.
+In his essay “The Struggle for Meaning," Bruno Bettelheim argues that the fairy-tale provides the child with information about death, aging, poverty and many other issues that the typical “safe” story would never even attempt to conquer.
+While such may be true, the case can be made that much of the power behind the “punch” of these stories has been reduced over the centuries as the sensitivity towards children in society has increased and, in turn, reduced its tolerance of the gruesome.
 Originally more universally applicable, the dark fairy tales of the past have become the fluffy delights of children’s bedtimes and family outings to the theater.
-Notably altered in some the most popular and beloved fairy tales today is the incidence of cannibalism.
-Taboo in nearly all cultures, cannibalism, which at one time played an integral part in but was almost completely removed from some of today’s most cherished fairy tales.
-Over the centuries children’s fairy tales have evolved from darkly symbolic expositions to more palatable and sanitized tales of morality that reflect current social standard.
-Three stories that illustrate this process and are ubiquitous with children today through out the world are Hansel and Gretel, Little Red Riding Hood, and Snow White.
+Notably altered in some of the most popular and beloved fairy tales today is the incidence of cannibalism.
+Taboo in nearly all cultures, cannibalism, which at one time played an integral part but was almost completely removed from some of today’s most cherished fairy tales.
+Over the centuries, children’s fairy tales have evolved from darkly symbolic expositions to more palatable and sanitized tales of morality that reflect the current social standards.
+Three stories that illustrate this process and are ubiquitous with children today throughout the world are Hansel and Gretel, Little Red Riding Hood, and Snow White.

 These tales were conceived, passed down through generations, and published at a time when children were thought of as no more than small adults without any special needs above grown people.
-Fairy tales are more than suspense-filled adventures that excite the imagination, and more than mere entertainment.
-Long before it was even considered that the experience of these morbid tales could have harmful effects on a child’s psyche these stories were incorporating violence and gore and incest to represent the needs, fears and desires of humankind during the 16th and 17th centuries.
+Fairy tales are more than suspense-filled adventures that excite the imagination and more than mere entertainment.
+Long before it was even considered that the experience of these morbid tales could have harmful effects on a child’s psyche, these stories incorporated violence, gore, and incest to represent the needs, fears, and desires of humankind during the 16th and 17th centuries.
 During this time, life was hard for peasants.
 Repeated famines exacerbated the poor living conditions of the peasants, often forcing them to sell any meager possessions for food.
 Sometimes they would eat grass and bark and be forced into cannibalism.
-During this time period, both boys and girls needed to be instructed in survival skills.
+During this time, both boys and girls needed to be trained in survival skills.
 The way to survival was to become self-reliant and to live by one's wits.
 Every member of the family had to be responsible and work hard in order for the family unit to survive.
 The earliest versions of many fairy tales reflect these qualities, showing the protagonist as surviving by the use of his/her wits.

 Hop o' my Thumb, one of Perrault's original Mother Goose stories, contains a scene that is reminiscent of our better-known Jack and the Beanstalk.
 The tiny hero is in the home of an ogre, just as Jack was in the castle of the giant.
 In both stories, their presence is revealed by their scent--in one case by "the smell of human flesh," in the other by smelling "the blood of an Englishman."
 This story element, reminiscent of Odysseus' encounter with the Cyclops, appears in children's stories from totally unrelated cultures.

-Hansel and Gretel is a story known through out the world by children and adults alike.
-The story addresses many of the same themes and infantile needs and shares a similar structure with the other stories presented, and is therefore a good starting point of discussion.
+Hansel and Gretel is a story known throughout the world by children and adults alike.
+The story addresses many of the same themes and infantile needs, shares a similar structure with the other stories presented, and is, therefore, a good starting point of discussion.

 Here we have the "real" mother plotting to abandon her children and the father as complicit.
 The boy takes pebbles with him the next morning, having overheard the plot, and the two are able to follow the stones back to the house, once left in the forest.
 When they return home, "The father was glad, for he had not done it willingly; but the mother was angry".
 Soon the parents attempt to leave the children again in the wood, and the brother tries his pebble trick with bread instead.
 Birds eat the crumbs and thus the children are left.
 They wander the forest until finding the hut of a "small old woman."
 The hut, made of bread and sugar is a welcome sight and the children nibble away.
 The old woman comes out and asks them in, feeds them and puts them to bed.
 The next morning, showing her true colors, the woman puts the boy in a stable and prepares to fatten and then cook him.
 When the oven is hot the old woman asks the girl to crawl in to see if it is ready.
 The girl feigns stupidity and asks the old woman to show her how it is done.
 Once the witch is in the oven, the girl slams the door and the woman is roasted.
 The children then find "the house full of jewels," and gather them to take back home.
 In this version, the father "becomes a rich man, but the mother was dead.”